Data4Democracy/internal-displacement/README.md

 ## Getting started:

 1. Join the [Slack channel]((https://datafordemocracy.slack.com/messages/internal-displacement/)).
-2. Read the rest of this page to understand the project.
+2. Read the rest of this page and the [IDETECT challenge page](https://unite.un.org/ideas/content/idetect) to understand the project.
 * We use [issues](https://github.com/Data4Democracy/internal-displacement/issues) (small tasks) and [milestones](https://github.com/Data4Democracy/internal-displacement/milestones) (bigger objectives) to guide the project.
 Browse them to find where you can help.
 Keep an eye out for `help-wanted`, `beginner-friendly`, and `discussion` tags.
 * See something you want to work on?
-Before you start to work on it, make a comment under the issue or ping us on Slack so we can assign you the task or discuss it.
+Before you start on it, make a comment under the issue or ping us on Slack so we can assign you the task or discuss it.
 * Before writing any code, make sure you've read the [steps for contributing to a D4D project on GitHub](https://github.com/Data4Democracy/github-playground).
 * Write your code and submit a pull request to add it to the project.
 Reach out for help any time!